Hidden yet quantifiable: A lower bound for confounding strength using randomized trials: Real-world experiments

 We flag an observational study as confounded if $\gammalb$ exceeds the critical value, i.e.

 We compare our decision-making procedure with one based on a binary test

-In contrast to our procedure, the output of the binary one flags an observational study if any strength of confounding is detected.
-Note that choosing any more sophisticated binary test in the literature with more power would only \emph{exacerbate} this gap.
+In contrast to our procedure, the output of the binary one flags an observational study if any level of confounding is detected.
+Note that choosing a more powerful binary test in the literature would only \emph{exacerbate} this issue.

-\paragraph{Controversy around HRT} For years, epidemiologists could not reach a consensus on the impact of hormone replacement therapy (HRT) on coronary heart disease and stroke based on the findings of the Women’s Health Initiative (WHI) study~\citep{anderson2003implementation}.
-The WHI study included a Postmenopausal Hormone Therapy randomized trial and an observational study that examined the impact of HRT on various cardiovascular events.
+\paragraph{Controversy around HRT} For years, epidemiologists could not reach a consensus on the impact of hormone replacement therapy (HRT) on coronary heart disease and stroke based on the findings of the Women's Health Initiative (WHI) study~\citep{anderson2003implementation}.
+The WHI study included a randomized trial and an observational study that examined the impact of HRT on various cardiovascular events.
 While the observational study suggested that HRT had a protective effect against these outcomes, the randomized trial indicated the opposite.
 This discrepancy was recently resolved by identifying a strong unobserved confounder - the time $t$ since the start of HRT - and reanalyzing the data accordingly~\citep{vandenbroucke2009hrt}.
 We now present evidence that our procedure can yield the same epidemiological conclusions and avoid issuing false alarms when the confounding is negligible.

 \paragraph{Experimental details} We consider two binary-valued outcomes: the presence of stroke and coronary heart disease within the follow-up period.
-We apply our procedure from \Cref{test_critical} to both the original dataset, which includes all patients (i.e. $t = 20$), and a subsampled dataset that only includes patients who were not previous users of HRT (i.e. $t = 0$).
+We apply our procedure from \Cref{test_critical} to both the original dataset, which includes all patients (i.e. $t \leq 20$), and a subsampled dataset that only includes patients who were not previous users of HRT (i.e. $t = 0$).
 Since the WHI study satisfies the criteria for a nested trial design, we calculate $\gammalb$ using our testing procedure $\test_{\obsres}$.
 See~\Cref{apx:whi_exp} for experimental details.

-\paragraph{Results} In~\Cref{table:whi}, we show the result of both procedures on the WHI dataset, with small ($t=0$) and large confounding ($t=20$).
+\paragraph{Results} In~\Cref{table:whi}, we show the result of both procedures on the WHI dataset, with small ($t=0$) and large ($t \leq 20$) unobserved confounding .